Your Guide to Cod Hole and Ribbon Reefs

 As you begin to make your way into shallow water, the wall steepens and soon its features begin to reveal themselves to you.
 All along the wall there are crevices and caves where the floor often dances in shafts of sunlight beaming down from above.
-Several of these are wide enough for divers to explore.
+Several of these are wide enough for scuba divers to explore.
 Others offer a wide, inviting entrance only to force you into some reverse finning once you realise the walls are closing in.

-Pixie Gardens - A macro photographer's delight, Pixie Gardens is located to the south west of ribbon reef #10.
+A macro photographer's delight, Pixie Gardens is located to the south west of ribbon reef #10.
 It's a combination of large and small bommies, set away from the main reef.
 A descent down the reef usually starts from the permanent moorings located at a dept of 8m.

 The main attractions of Pixie Gardens are the resident leafy scorpion fish.
 These only grow to about 10cm and are true masters of disguise.
 Their camouflage is so good, you could be looking right at one and still not notice them.
 Their compressed bodies can range from white through pink and reds to green.

 The best spot to catch a glimpse of one of these illusive creatures is the smaller bommie located behind the bigger bommie that you will encounter when heading north along the wall starting from the bottom of the mooring line.
-Up to 3 leafy scorpion fish can be found on the bommie at 1 time.
+Up to 3 leafy scorpion fish can be found on the bommie at one time.

 Not a very deep dive site, Pixie Gardens' best bommies are located at 15m or shallower.
 The bommies all have many nooks and crannies well worth investigating for the treasures of marine critters they harbour.